kyla100/AboutMe-1/README.md

   * https://www.nwchinesealliance.org/
 * Organize and host camps and classes in summer, winter and spring breaks
   * Host and coach tennis camps every summer since I was 12.
 Coached 40+ kids tennis to inspire them to be active with sports.
 Enjoyed the time with them.
   * Designed and taught technology classes online (Python, Web and Gaming Programming, AI & Machine Learning etc).
-180+ students enrolled in my classes since summer 2020.
+180+ students have enrolled in my tech classes since summer 2020.
 * Counsel kids with video gaming issues
   * Organized and held panel discussions on Psychology of Gaming & How to Manage/Balance with School Life for parents and children.
   * Counseled 5+ kids in my community struggling with video gaming issues in last 3 years.